cvhariharan/cvhariharan/README.md

-6917 is a value of n for which n!.
+1040 is the number of the standard IRS tax form.